ETA Foods Factory: Architectural importance

-The ETA factory is important for its featurist conception of the facade as billboard.
+The ETA factory is important for its futurist conception of the facade as billboard.
 The long curtain wall of the administration block facing Ballarat Road, with its brooding black vitrolite panels, is given added dynamism by the arrow-like diagonal bracing (originally finished in gold) that were used to lead the eye to supergraphic signage.
 The carpark / entry canopy is daringly wide, supported by an innovative cable structure tied back into the building and the ground of the courtyard.
 Other structural innovations include the tubular steel roof trusses designed by Engineer John Connell.

 The ETA factory had some international prominence.
 It was the only Australian design included in the 1962 publication Industriebau, a seminal international text on industrial design, published by the German Academy's Institute for Industrial Construction.

 In the 1960s, the factory produced a unique Christmas illumination with a diorama of north pole scenery above the cantilevered veranda facing the side street, and Father Christmas appearing on his sled.